samuelsylvander/vadsbo_dimmerguiden/README.md

 ### General

+Add cards, project name modal to index.js

 Rework New Room flow

 Update NewRoom, MoreOptions to dynamically create options based on project template json

 ### Changes to project_template.json

-rename `"project types"` to `project_templates`, partly to remove the space so we can use dot notation
+-   rename `"project types"` to `project_templates`, partly to remove the space so we can use dot notation

-`sensor.options.yes/no` --> does this need to be nested inside rooms?
+-   `sensor.options.yes/no` --> does this need to be nested inside rooms?
 We need to be able to access the options with/without a sensor easily.
     Will there be different sensor requirements for different templates?
 If not, we can just have one central set of rules regarding sensors.

-`sensor.options` --> can this be an object instead of array?
+-   `sensor.options` --> can this be an object instead of array?
 Then we can address it with `options.yes` instead of `options[1]`

-add `sensor.selected` flag for projects with/without sensor
+-   add `sensor.selected` flag for projects with/without sensor

-rename `sensor.optional` to `sensor.required` for consistency
+-   rename `sensor.optional` to `sensor.required` for consistency

-`"project types".products` --> could this be renamed to `required_products` to make it clearer?
+-   `"project types".products` --> could this be renamed to `required_products` to make it clearer?
 Alternatively, maybe just have a `required: true` flag inside products which are added by template.

+-   added some products, just for testing

 ### Bugs